-Mid-18th Century, porcelain, antique hardware.
+Mid-18th Century, white transparent porcelain, rare decorative theme, antique hardware.